-Lauren Greenspan helps parents of teens understand which life skills are essential for success in college and life.
-And encourages parents to start building those skills in high school.
+Lauren Greenspan helps parents of teens understand which life skills for teens are essential for success in college and life.
+She encourages parents to start building life skills in high school.
+Why are high school life skills so important?
 “The only thing more dangerous than taking risks in adolescence is not taking risks.”

 (For the rest of this presentation, view the rest of our video)